ishitb/hoolichat-api/README.md

 The process of proposing a change to HooliChat API can be summarized as:

--   Fork the HooliChat API repository and branch off `master`.
+-   Fork the HooliChat API repository and branch off `main`.
 -   The repository can be cloned locally using `git clone <forked repo url>`.
 -   Make the desired changes to the HooliChat API source.
 -   Run the app and test your changes.